 Pinot Noir Balavaud Grand Cru, Cave Jean-René Germanier

 We intentionally started with the unoaked Balavaud Grand Cru to give people an idea of what quality typically Swiss Pinot Noir tastes like.
-This is the red grape that we in Switzerland mostly drink.
+This is the style of wine that we in Switzerland mostly drink.

-The next three wines also are not flagship wines but very good "middle range" wines that represent exceptional value when compared with similarly priced wines from elsewhere.
+The next three wines also are not flagship wines but very good "middle range" wines that represent what we Swiss drink, and are exceptional value when compared with similarly priced Pinot from elsewhere.

 Pinot Noir (Selection), Weinbau Hermann